-The ninth Duke of Manchester, brought Mr. John Stone, an eminent Scottish professional from Sandy Lodge Golf Club on London, to lay out a private course on his estate in Tandragee.
+The 9th Duke of Manchester brought Mr. John Stone, an eminent Scottish professional from Sandy Lodge Golf Club in London, to lay out a private course on his estate in Tandragee.
 In those days, there was no clubhouse and Mr. Stone, his wife and their two daughters collected fees at the Gate Lodge where they had set up residence.
 The Duchess of Manchester, who was born in Cincinnati, Ohio, U.S.A., even designed some of the original bunkers which were laid out in the shape of the Great Lakes and these remain to this day.

 In 1920 a club was formed by local players.
-Mr Victor Bebe, of Millhouse, Tandragee, became the first Club Captain, he remained a prominent member of the Club's Council until 1945
+Mr Victor Bebe, of Millhouse, Tandragee, became the first Club Captain and he remained a prominent member of the Club's Council until 1945

 The club became affiliated to the Golfing Union of Ireland.

 Membership broke through the '100' barrier for the first time.

 Green fees were set at "two shillings per day with no reduction for visitors staying with members overnight".
 The Council decided to procure a cup for a ladies open competition to be called 'The Manchester Cup'.
 This competition is now one of the most popular ladies competitions held in Northern Ireland.
 At this time, the men had three competitions and there also was an annual caddies’ competition where the first prize for the caddies was 10 shillings.
 There were regular problems supervising caddies and a rule was introduced that "any caddies under 14 who absent themselves from school for the purpose of caddying will be expelled from the club".